From dollar bills to butterflies, Warhol sale to set Hong Kong aflutter

 Although the early works presented by Sotheby's this week are not very well known in Asia, local connoisseurs are not strangers to Warhol, says Angelika Li, gallery director at Sotheby's Hong Kong.
 When it comes to art from the West, he is a household name in the region, she said.

-"Our collectors here are very aware, very learned about Andy Warhol and his artistic career, and his charisma, his humour, his colours and his concepts, and how he translated his own ideas through his art," said Li.
+"Our collectors here are very aware, very learned about Andy Warhol and his artistic career, and his charisma, his humor, his colors and his concepts, and how he translated his own ideas through his art," said Li.

 The appetite for Warhol's work could be felt in Hong Kong already at the beginning of the year, when about 400 of his pieces exhibited at the Hong Kong Museum of Art attracted more than 250,000 visitors over 16 weeks.